rohitsrmuniv/Shinyproxy/README.md

-# Example: containerized ShinyProxy with a Kubernetes cluster
+# Example: containerized ShinyProxy in a Kubernetes cluster

 In this example, ShinyProxy will run inside a Kubernetes cluster.
 Shiny containers will also be spawned in the same cluster.
 To make the application accessible outside the cluster, a NodePort service is created.

 ## How to run

-1. Download the `Dockerfile` from the folder `kube-proxy-sidecar`.
-2. Open a terminal, go to the directory containing the Dockerfile, and run the following command to build it:
+1. Build the docker image for kube-proxy-sidecar first and push it to container registry:

-`sudo docker build . -t kube-proxy-sidecar`
+`sudo docker build -t ${registry_name}.azurecr.io/kube-proxy-sidecar:0.1.0 kube-proxy-sidecar/` `sudo docker push ${registry_name}.azurecr.io/kube-proxy-sidecar:0.1.0`

-3. Ensure the `kube-proxy-sidecar` image is available on all your kube nodes.
-E.g. by repeating the above steps on all nodes.
-4. Download the `Dockerfile` from the folder `shinyproxy-example`.
-5. Open a terminal, go to the directory containing the Dockerfile, and run the following command to build it:
+2. Create a new namespace as "shiny" in your kubernetes cluster.
+We will do deployments, service and authorization in the same namespace.

+`kubectl create ns shiny`

+3. Go to folder shinyproxy-application and replace ${SecretForDockerRegistry} and ${registry_name} in application.yml with your docker container registry secrets and it's name.
+On top I created Tom and Jon login users as admin and Guest user as non-admin user

-`sudo docker build . -t shinyproxy-example`
+`sudo docker build -t ${registry_name}.azurecr.io/shinyproxy-application:latest shinyproxy-application/` `sudo docker push ${registry_name}.azurecr.io/shinyproxy-application:latest`

-6. Ensure the `shinyproxy-example` image is available on all your kube nodes.
-7. Open a terminal on a master node (where the `kubectl` command is available).

-8. Download the 3 `yaml` files from the folder where this README is located.
-9. Run the following command to deploy a pod containing `shinyproxy-example` and `kube-proxy-sidecar`:
+4. Run the below command to do a deployment which will create the pod having two containers 'shinyproxy-application' and 'kube-proxy-sidecar' in the namespace shiny:

 `kubectl create -f sp-deployment.yaml`

-10. Run the following command to grant full privileges to the `default` service account which runs the above pod:
+5. Run the below command to grant full privileges to the 'default' service account which runs the above pod in namespace shiny:

 `kubectl create -f sp-authorization.yaml`

-11. Run the following command to deploy a service exposing ShinyProxy outside the cluster:
+6. Run the below command to expose the shinyproxy service as LoadBalancer which will assign a public ip and make the service available on port 80.
+If you don't want public ip for the service you can always use type as NodePort with port assign at nodePort (https://github.com/openanalytics/shinyproxy-config-examples/blob/master/03-containerized-kubernetes/sp-service.yaml) :

 `kubectl create -f sp-service.yaml`

-## Notes on the configuration

-* The `kube-proxy-sidecar` container is used to make the apiserver accessible on `http://localhost:8001` to the `shinyproxy-example` container.

-* The service will expose ShinyProxy on all nodes, listening on port `32094`.

-* If you do not deploy the service, you can still access ShinyProxy from within the cluster on port `8080`.
+7. Once the service and pod is up and running, you can click on External Endpoints or use kube port-forward pod command